chnsz/hcbp-demo/docs/en-us/best-practices/as/scaling_configuration.md

-# Deploy Basic Auto Scaling Configuration
+# Deploy a Scaling Configuration

 ## Application Scenario

 Huawei Cloud Auto Scaling service is a service that automatically adjusts computing resources, capable of automatically adjusting the number of elastic computing instances based on business needs and policies.
-By configuring AS configuration, you can define templates for elastic scaling instances, including image, specification, security group, and other configurations, providing a foundation for subsequent scaling group creation.
-This best practice will introduce how to use Terraform to automatically deploy basic AS configuration, including the creation of security groups, key pairs, and AS configuration.
+By configuring a scaling configuration, you can define templates for elastic scaling instances, including image, specification, security group, and other configurations, providing a foundation for subsequent scaling group creation.
+This best practice will introduce how to use Terraform to automatically deploy a scaling configuration, including the creation of security groups, key pairs, and scaling configuration.

 ## Related Resources/Data Sources